-However, when we considered whether NSW LRS should be permitted to recover this incremental cost via an additional fee, we concluded that the expenditure was best categorised as expenditure on technology to provide an existing service, rather than a new service for which the expenditure could be separately recovered.
+We considered whether NSW LRS should be permitted to recover this incremental cost via an additional fee, and in our Draft Report we concluded that the expenditure was best categorised as expenditure on technology to provide an existing service, rather than a new service for which the expenditure could be separately recovered.
 The regulatory framework for eConveyancing has always allowed for the entry of new ELNOs, so the requirement for LRS to have a platform to which multiple ELNOs could connect is integral to delivering LSS.
 LRS could therefore be expected to be able to recover these costs through the existing LSS fees.